aky3dze/LITA-Projects/Sales Performance Analysis for a Retail Store/README.md

 This data was obtained from the Ladies in Tech Africa (LITA) capstone project file.
 It consists of a single table with the following attributes:
 - `OrderID` - A unique identifier for each order.
 - `Customer Id` - ID representing individual customers.
-- `Product` - The type of product sold (e.g., Shirt, Shoes).
+- `Product` - The type of product sold (e.g. Shirt, Shoes).
 - `Region` - The geographical area where the sale occurred (North, South, etc.).
 - `OrderDate` - The date when the order was placed.
 - `Quantity` - The number of units ordered.
 - `UnitPrice` - The price per unit of the product.

 ## Tools and techniques
-The following tools and concepts were employed for data processing, analysis and visualization:
+The following tools and techniques were utilised for data processing, analysis and visualization:
 - Microsoft Excel [Download Here](https://www.microsoft.com/es-es/) - For initial data cleaning and analysis

-- SQL server - For querying and extracting key insights
+- SQL Server - For querying and extracting key insights
   	- The following SQL techniques were used:
   	 1. Aggregate functions
   	 2. Subqueries and conditional filtering